workgena/awesome-hardware/mice/SteelSeries_Rival_110/en.md

 # [SteelSeries Rival 110](https://steelseries.com/gaming-mice/rival-110)

 The new incarnation of Rival 100.
 This Rival 110 has better materials, scroll and new sensor.
 Noticable change is the sensor - lift up distance.
 In old 100 version it was high(about 3 mm), newer one has ~1.5 mm.
+Build qualiti is better, but still not good enough.

 ## What's good?
 - Good sensor